lowerbarriers/finished-starter/_posts/2007-09-22-useless-halloween-predictions.md

 ---
-meta:
 dsq_thread_id: "108872161"
-_edit_last: "1"
-type: post
-published: true
-status: publish
 title: Useless Halloween Predictions
-tags: - Predictions
+tags: [Predictions]
-layout: post
 ---

 Some costumes I expect to see either in person or on the interwebs: